top of page

 Shaping the Sustainable Development Agenda

-The sustainable development agenda became officially the top UN priority during the early to mid-2010s.
-Back then, I served as the Representative of AEGEE at the United Nations and my work on sustainable development was tied to the Rio+20 Sustainable Development Summit (the largest event in UN history until then), and on the institutional process that led to the summit.
+As the UN started moving beyond the Millennium Development Goals, my work contributed to framing a new focus on sustainable development.
+Such work was tied to the Rio+20 Sustainable Development Summit (the largest event in UN history until then), and on the institutional process that led to the summit.

 While the outcome text negotiated in Rio was not satisfactory, a number of impactful initiatives were created in the months leading to Rio+20 and at the summit.
 In Rio, governments agreed to a series of commitments to sustainable development, including more than $513 billion funds.